Chirag-ahir/SFC-Preparation/README.md

 4. Users

 What is opportunity?<br>
-Opportunity records track details about deals, including which accounts they're for, who the players are, and the amount of potential sales.
+Opportunities are past or pending sales for an account that you want to work for.
+It tracks detail about deals, including which accounts they're for, who the players are, and the amount of potential sales.

 What is product object?<br>
 - In product you are storing information of your service and product.